nimious/libusb/README.md

 ## Supported Platforms

-io-usb is still under development and does not23 work yet.
+io-usb is still under development and does not work yet.
 So far, the following platforms have been built and tested:

 - ~~Android~~